AlfiePerkins1/mvp-fantasy-cs/README.md

 A. Due to Faceit demo API not working anymore, faceit games have to be manually uploaded to leetify (Only one person in the game has to do it)

+**Q. Why does it say `The application did not respond`?**

+A. This is caused by the bot being offline.
+It's either because im actively testing or my PC crashed.
+It will be fixed as soon as possible.

 # Admin Guide